Rineloricaria sanga

-Rineloricaria sanga is a species of catfish in the family Loricariidae.
-It is native to South America, where it is known only from the Uruguay River basin near Iraí in the state of Rio Grande do Sul in Brazil.
-The species reaches 10 cm (3.9 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria sanga is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is known only from the Uruguay River basin near Iraí in the southern Brazilian states of Rio Grande do Sul and Santa Catarina.
+The species reaches a standard length of 10 cm and is believed to be a facultative air-breather.